 - Market Sourcing of Revenues from Performance of Services by Multi-state Taxpayers: Corporations performing a service both in and outside of Utah must calculate the sales factor numerator on Schedule J by considering the service income to be in Utah if the buyer receives a greater benefit of the service in Utah than in any other state.
-See Schedule J - Apportionment Schedule in this book. - Foreign Operating Company Changes: A foreign operating company must have a minimum of at least \$1,000,000 in payroll located outside the United States and at least \$2,000,000 in property located outside the United States.
-In addition, income generated from transactions between members of the unitary group, or from intangible property or an asset held for investment does not qualify for the 50 percent foreign operating company income exclusion on Schedule C. See pages 4 and 15.
+See Schedule J-Apportionment Schedule on page 19. - Foreign Operating Company Changes: A foreign operating company must have a minimum of at least \$1,000,000 in payroll located outside the United States and at least \$2,000,000 in property located outside the United States.
+In addition, income generated from transactions between members of the unitary group, or from intangible property or an asset held for investment does not qualify for the 50 percent foreign operating company income exclusion on Schedule C. See pages 4 and 14. - Method of Apportioning Income: To determine if you qualify as an optional apportionment taxpayer or a sales factor weighted taxpayer, see Schedule J-Apportionment Schedule on page 19. - Current year IRC 965(a) Installment Amount: If you were liable for Utah tax on deferred foreign income (IRC §965(a)) and chose to pay the tax in installments, the eighth and final installment is due this tax year.
+This installment is 25 percent of the total Utah tax due as reported on form TC-20R.